Can CBD oil help arthritis?

 For reference, the Jersey Hemp CBD oil dosage calculator can give you an idea of the sort of daily dosage that might be right for you based on your weight.

-The UK’s Food Standards Agency advises as a precaution that vulnerable people, such as pregnant and breastfeeding women and those taking medication, do not use CBD and that healthy adults take no more than 70mg a day.
+The UK’s Food Standards Agency advises as a precaution that healthy adults take no more than 70mg of CBD per day.

 The next most efficient method is to apply drops of CBD oil 'sublingually' – under the tongue – holding them there for a minute or two before swallowing.
 The CBD is absorbed via the blood vessel-rich membrane and effects may be felt in around 15-20 minutes.